sohan-dutta/codebuddy-react-interview/README.md

 ### **Before starting keep in mind the below points**

 - The repo is configured with **ESlint** to check the code quality of your javascript code.
-- Failing the rules set by the above linters will _prevent you from committing to this repo_
+- Failing the rules set by the above linters will **prevent you from committing to this repo**
-- The Project will show some VS Code plugins as recommendations, that help you regarding these linter, ESLint, Editorconfig, etc. Install these plugins for better experience.
+- The Project will show some VS Code plugins as recommendations, that help you regarding these linter, ESLint, Prettier, etc. Install these plugins for better experience.
+You can open `.vscode/extensions.json` to see the list of recommended plugins.
-- Has bootstrap 5, react-router 6, many other libraries which you might need pre-installed.
+- This repo is pre-installed with Tailwind CSS.
+You can use it to style your components.
+- This repo is pre-installed with React Router v6.4.
+You can use it to create routes in your application.
 - You can install other npm packages if you want
-- Upon completing the problem, commit to your forked github repo and share the github repo url with us for review
+- Upon completing the problem, commit to your **FORKED** github repo and share the github repo url with us for review
-- Writing inline CSS is discouraged, utilise bootstrap or write your custom CSS in separate CSS files or CSS modules.
+- Writing inline CSS is discouraged, utilize Tailwind or write your custom CSS in separate CSS files or CSS modules.
+You are free to use any other CSS or Component library like Bootstrap, Material UI, etc.
-- Create a `.env` by copying `.env.example` which contains your environment variables
-- UI must be responsive
+- UI must be **responsive**
 - Can use any online resources to solve the problem
 - Must use [`fetch API`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) to make API calls instead of `axios`.
 Use `JSON.stringify` to convert the body to string when doing any POST request.
 Don't pass any headers like `Content-Type` or `Accept` in the request.
 - You have a total of **2 hrs** to complete the task

 ---

+## Pre-requisites

+1. You must have NodeJS (v18+) installed on your machine
+2. You must have a basic understanding of React, React Router, Tailwind CSS, etc.
+3. You must have a basic understanding of Git and GitHub
+4. You must have VS Code installed on your machine

 ## Installation

 > **_Please read the below instructions carefully.
 Complete all the steps sequentially_**.

 1. **_FORK_** this repo to your own GitHub account. **_DON'T CLONE THIS REPO_**.
-Fork button is the top right corner of the page.
+Fork button is the top right corner of the GitHub page.
-2. Clone it to your local machine.
+2. Clone the **FORKED** repo to your local machine.
 3. Open the project folder in VS Code
 4. Install the recommended plugins
    - [EditorConfig](https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig)
    - [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)
    - [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)
+   - or open `.vscode/extensions.json` to see the list of recommended plugins and install them manually
-5. Install `node_modules` using `npm` or `yarn`.
+5. Install `node_modules` using `npm` or `yarn` or `pnpm`.

    ```sh
    npm install